alphagov/govuk-prototype-kit-docs/docs/v13/documentation/session.md

 }
 ```

-These two field values can be accessed in JavaScript as:
+These 2 field values can be accessed in JavaScript as:

 ```js
 req.session.data['first-name']